 Due to increasing risk of litigation, for the candidates' protection, they must show proof of educator's liability insurance which may be provided by becoming members of the Student Alabama Education Association (SAEA).
-Candidates must show proof of insurance prior to their first exposure to clinical experiences, upon enrollment in Introduction to Education (ED 2120), and maintain membership through the Internship experience.
+Candidates must show proof of insurance prior to their first exposure to clinical experiences, upon enrollment in Introduction to Education (ED 2120), and maintain membership throughout the Internship experience.
+Interns are placed in schools within a 50 mile radius of the University for the Internship.